Jimut123/Scrapers/README.md

 # Scrapers

-All Scrapers that I'll build
+All the side Scrapers that I'll build which can't be put on any project repositories.